An Eye for an Eye (2016 film): Synopsis

-In the weeks following the September 11 attacks, dozens of attacks against Muslims, Sikhs and other minorities were reported across America.
+In the weeks following the September 11 attacks, dozens of attacks against Muslims, Sikhs and other perceived 'minorities' were reported across America.
 Among the perpetrators was Mark Anthony Stroman, who began "hunting Arabs", as he described his nightly prowling.
 His targets were people he believed were Muslim and came from the Middle East.
-He killed two and partially blinded a young man—all immigrants from Pakistan, Bangladesh and India.
-Luckily, he was arrested before he followed through with his plan to massacre dozens of Muslim worshipers at a Dallas mosque.
+He killed two and partially blinded a young man—all immigrants from Pakistan, Bangladesh, and India.
+He was arrested before he followed through with his plan to massacre dozens of Muslim worshipers at a Dallas mosque.
 The press at the time labeled these as the first post-9/11 hate crimes and even Stroman himself stated that, "blinded by rage", he killed to avenge the United States of America.
 On April 5, 2002, Stroman was convicted of the murders and sentenced to death.

 In the weeks prior to his impending execution, his only surviving victim became his biggest advocate – Rais Bhuiyan, a devout Muslim who was half-blinded by Stroman.
 He began a campaign to spare Mark's life in the name of Islam and its notion of mercy, becoming one of the most vocal campaigners against Stroman's execution.

 With in-depth interviews, the film follows Stroman's story through to his execution.
 Central to the film is the bond that develops between Stroman and the Israeli-born filmmaker Ilan Ziv.